HMS-Core/hms-wallet-severdemo/README.md

 The demo has example methods for generating JWEs and thin JWEs.
 Please refer to the demo and implement the code in your own system.
 Please also refer to [Integrate Add to HUAWEI Wallet Button](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/guide-webpage-0000001050042334-V5) (section “Generating a JWE and Sending It to the Huawei Server” and section “Generating a Thin JWE and Sending It to the Huawei Server”) for more details.

 ### Signature Validation
-If you provides a Callback URL or a NFC Callback URL during [applying for Wallet Kit service](#apply-for-wallet-kit-service)), you will receive callback notification requests from HUAWEI wallet server.
+If you provides a Callback URL or a NFC Callback URL during [applying for Wallet Kit service](#apply-for-wallet-kit-service), you will receive callback notification requests from HUAWEI wallet server.
 You should verify the signature in the request header with Huawei's fixed signature public key.
 The test case "verifySignature" gives a example of verifying a signature.
 Refer to [Callback APIs](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/public-0000001050158472-V5) for more details.

 ## Question or issues
 If you want to evaluate more about HMS Core,